 The color retention, quality, and ease of editing definitely felt like my experience with the Phantom 4 Pro – great.
 There will be videographers putting out great content and testing it’s color grading ability in the coming weeks no doubt, but even initially with the standard color profile the video looks great.
 I’m anxiously waiting for DJI to release a real solid DJI LUT for the dLog video profile, but in the meantime manually grading the footage hasn’t been an issue.

 COLOR GRADING IS SUBTLE AND CAN HANDLE BIG EDITING SHIFTS

 Notice how well the noise and sharpness are controlled in this 100% crop shot.

 And so much more…

-There are a lot of intelligent flight modes, hyperlapse options, tripod mode, tracking modes, and more that I didn’t have a chance to review but are truly game changers if you are in the business of creating compelling and cutting edge video content.
+There are a lot of intelligent flight modes in the Mavic 2 Pro, hyperlapse options, tripod mode, tracking modes, and more that I didn’t have a chance to review but are truly game changers if you are in the business of creating compelling and cutting edge video content.

 I tried my hand at a little bit of grading, a little bit of unedited and edited hdr video as well…

 The one thing I was disappointed in was the loss of the portrait mode on the Mavic 2 Pro.
 Portrait mode was one of my favorite features of the Mavic especially as so many brands and creators have vertical needs for their content to be viewed on a phone.
 Of course you can make vertical crops, but imagine being able to create vertical prints without having to stitch panoramas or natively create vertical videos to post to IGTV or anywhere else for mobile.
 I’ll miss it.